sanrajagopal/DSC232RGroupProject/README.md

 Before handling null values, a total of 210 columns were removed.
 From that point, years retrieved from user input columns helped retain 500,000 entries, but after careful removal of null values, we were left with a little over 100 million entries.
 After obtaining various aggregates grouped by species and year, we were left with 1.4 million entries.

-While the OBIS dataset did provide some red list category classifications (approximately 2000 unique classified species), using the cleaned, full IUCN dataset expanded that to 150,000 possible unique classified species.
+While the OBIS dataset (OBIS 2024) did provide some red list category classifications (approximately 2000 unique classified species), using the cleaned, full IUCN dataset (IUCN 2024) expanded that to 150,000 possible unique classified species.
 Further feature expansion of the newly aggregated dataset added 18 columns containing previously inaccessible temporal features (3-year window).
 With the removal of any entries whose classification cannot be verified due to being older than the classification assessment year left us with 26859 entries and 28 features.

 ### Model 1a - Random Forest